digiltd/oh-rtd-test/eBus-Binding.md

 ### Common

-This is a list based on the eBus specification - Application Layer - OSI 7 V1.6.3 from 03/2007
+This is a list based on the eBUS specification - Application Layer - OSI 7 V1.6.3 from 03/2007

 ID                     | Class             | Command                | Item type | Description
 ---                    | ---               | ---                    | ---       | ---